markusroessler/MRoessler.BlazorBottomSheet/docs/api/MRoessler.BlazorBottomSheet.BottomSheet.WhenRenderedOnce().md

 ## BottomSheet\.WhenRenderedOnce\(\) Method

-Use this to wait for the sheet render at least once\.
+Use this to wait for the sheet render at least once\. <br/>
-[JavaScriptObjRef](MRoessler.BlazorBottomSheet.BottomSheet.JavaScriptObjRef.md 'MRoessler\.BlazorBottomSheet\.BottomSheet\.JavaScriptObjRef') should be set after the first render\.
+Note: [JavaScriptObjRef](MRoessler.BlazorBottomSheet.BottomSheet.JavaScriptObjRef.md 'MRoessler\.BlazorBottomSheet\.BottomSheet\.JavaScriptObjRef') is initialized after the first render\.

 ```csharp
 public System.Threading.Tasks.Task WhenRenderedOnce();